 At UH Manoa, Asian Studies covers a broad geographical arc including South Asia, Southeast Asia, and East Asia.
 The approach to the study of these interrelated regions is interdisciplinary, taught by faculty trained in the geography, history, anthropology, political science, sociology, language and literature, ethnomusicology, performing arts, and urban and regional planning of Asia.

-In addition to the faculty in SPAS, there are approximately 286 faculty and staff who are Asia specialists in different departments and programs throughout the campus.
-600 courses on Asia (or with substantive Asia content) are taught at UH Manoa, a unique strength the Asian Studies Program utilizes in crafting its BA and MA degrees.
+Our faculty members have won awards locally, nationally and internationally for their teaching and research.
+In addition to the faculty in SPAS, there are more than 200 faculty and staff who are Asia specialists in different departments and programs throughout the campus.
+Several hundred courses on Asia (or with substantive Asia content) are taught at UH Manoa, a unique strength the Asian Studies Program utilizes in crafting its BA and MA degrees.

 The Asian Studies Program offers an unprecedented opportunity for students to study a wide range of topics, disciplines, and methodologies to design their individual programs to suit their particular interests.
 This interdisciplinary approach to the study of Asia, focused on the social sciences and humanities, is the heart of the program’s mission.
 Finally, competency in an Asian language commensurate with the student’s focus and level is considered fundamental, and is a required part of the program.

 The Asian Studies Program is closely linked in terms of students, faculty, courses, fellowships, staff, and daily operations to all of SPAS’ eight Centers, three of which are recognized as National Resource Centers: Southeast Asia, East Asia and Pacific Islands Studies.
 The possibilities are endless.